menu

 Setting & Lifestyle

-Because of many things, North Hudson is a great place for families with children to consider.
-First of all, many other families with children live here, making North Hudson a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, North Hudson has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+North Hudson is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, North Hudson’s overall crime rate is lower than average for the country.

 As is often the case in a small village, North Hudson doesn't have a public transportation system that people use for their commute.